enkidevs/curriculum/linux/user-and-file-management/manipulating-environment-variables/understanding-the-path-environment-variable.md

 ---
 ## Revision

-The `command not found` error is thrown if the executable couldn’t be found
+The `command not found` error is thrown if the executable couldn’t be found ???.

-???

-* in the list of folders contained in the PATH variable.
+* in the list of folders contained in the PATH variable
-* anywhere on the system.
+* anywhere on the system
-* in the local folder.
+* in the local folder
-* in the list of folders contained in the EXE variable.
+* in the list of folders contained in the EXE variable

 ---
 ## Quiz